Custom Item Textures¶

 For items with durability, damage starts at 0 for a new item and increases as it gets damaged.
 A brand-new item's damage will always be 0.
 The maximum damage an item can take varies

-Binary bitmask applied to the item's damage before checking it against the list of eligible damage values
+A bitmask applied to the item's damage before checking it against the list of eligible damage values.

 Examples: